awmckinley/config/modules/genealogy/README.md

 # Genealogy Software

-Tools for researching, documenting, and visualizing family history and genealogical records.
+Tools for researching and visualizing family history.